About Us

 Woven Health Clinic is committed to providing high-quality healthcare through the implementation of evidence-based care practices.
 Our approach revolves around integrating the latest research findings and clinical expertise into the decision-making process for patient care.
 By relying on evidence-based guidelines and protocols, our healthcare professionals ensure that the treatments and interventions offered to patients are supported by scientific evidence, leading to better outcomes and patient satisfaction.
 This approach allows Woven Health Clinic to stay at the forefront of medical advancements and consistently deliver effective, personalized, and cutting-edge healthcare to our valued patients.

-In 2003, the Clinic joined Dallas County Medical Society Project Access.
-Project Access funding allowed the Clinic to hire some paid staff, including a nurse, family practice physician, and medical assistants.
-The Clinic changed its name to Metrocrest Family Medical Clinic and added volunteer specialists in Dermatology, Gynecology, and Neurology.
+In 1995, the Metrocrest Hospital Authority helped the Clinic secure a rent-free space at Dallas Medical Center, a pivotal step that allowed the Clinic to grow its reach.
+A decade later, in 2003, the Clinic joined the Dallas County Medical Society’s Project Access, which provided critical funding to support the transition from an all-volunteer model to one with a small paid staff, including a nurse, a family practice physician, and medical assistants.
+That same year, the Clinic changed its name to Metrocrest Family Medical Clinic and expanded its services through volunteer specialists in dermatology, gynecology, and neurology.

-In 2011, the Clinic expanded funding to include the Cities of Carrollton, Farmers Branch, Addison and Coppell and additional resources from HCA.
-The Clinic expanded its hours to become a full-time operation, Monday through Friday, with a full-time internal medicine physician.
-The name was changed to Metrocrest Community Clinic and its focus became primary care.
+By 2011, the Clinic had broadened its funding base to include support from the Cities of Carrollton, Farmers Branch, Addison, and Coppell, as well as additional resources from HCA.
+With this support, the Clinic transitioned to a full-time operation with a full-time internal medicine physician.
+Reflecting this expanded mission, the name was changed to Metrocrest Community Clinic and primary care became the core focus.

 Our Vision